 Payroll Tax is a state tax on the wages paid by employers.
-It's calculated on the amount of wages you pay per month and collected in each state or territory that your staff are location in.
+It's calculated on the amount of wages you pay per month and collected in each state or territory that your employees are located in.

 However, not all businesses will have a tax obligation.
-You are only liable for payroll tax if your total Australian wages exceed the exemption threshold that applies in your state or territory—exemption thresholds vary between states.
+You are only liable for payroll tax if your total Australian wages exceed the tax-free threshold that applies in your state or territory — tax-free thresholds vary between states and territories.

 If you employ staff in QLD and NSW and your total Australia-wide wage bill for those 31 days is $95,000, you will need to register for Payroll Tax in both states.
 If your bill is $75,000, you would only need to register in NSW.

 If your total Australian wage bill is under the maximum threshold for your state or territory, you're not liable to pay.
-Find out the monthly threshold by visiting the Revenue Office website in your state or territory - listed below.
+Find out the monthly thresholds for each jurisdiction by visiting the Revenue Office website in your state or territory.